 Students may progress from a simple narrative of change(s) with extended reasoning supported by a range of factual knowledge and understanding.
-For example, between 1066 and 1100, 21 new towns were built around England.
-The Normans encouraged town growth by building new cathedrals such as Durham or Ely, and castles in the centre of town.
-This attracted people and made the towns more peaceful.
-The King encouraged markets and fairs by granting permission, William gave out around 2800 grants.
-Trade increased because the Normans had even stronger links than the Anglo-Saxons with mainland Europe.
-So, for example, the wool trade made coastal towns centres of international trade eg Boston, London and Southampton.
-Level 2: Simple explanation of one change Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of change(s) by showing a simple understanding of consequence(s) with supported with factual knowledge and understanding.
-For example, towns grew and there were more of them under the Normans because trade increased.
-Towns grew around cathedrals and the Normans built castles in towns.
-Towns grew because of the wool trade.
-Level 1: Basic explanation of change Answer is presented in a straightforward account that demonstrates basic knowledge and understanding that is relevant to the question Students identify a basic narrative of change, which is relevant to the question.
-For example, towns got bigger and there were more of them.
-Students either submit no evidence or fail to address the question 0 Question 04 requires students to produce an extended response.
+For example, the English church was affected by the Conquest because of the power and wealth of the church.
+English church leadership was affected by the king.
+William II fell out with the church in Rome and the Pope over the appointment of bishops.
+When Lanfranc, the Archbishop of Canterbury, died in 1089, William II did not replace him.
+He wanted the income for the church lands.
+But after a serious illness, he relented and appointed Anselm, a pupil of Lanfranc, in 1093.
+The king had a turbulent relationship with him until 1097, when he exiled him.
+They disagreed over the return and use of income from Church lands, the king's behaviour, and the appointment of bishops to vacant sees.
+Level 2: Simple explanation of one change(s) Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of change(s) by showing a simple understanding of consequence(s) with supported with factual knowledge and understanding.
+For example, the Norman kings took a lot of money out the English church and sent it back to Normandy.
+William I and William II used the English Church as a way to reward loyal followers.
+This brought the king into disagreement with the Church led by the Pope in Rome.
+But the English church was reformed as Lanfranc tried to stop pluralism, nepotism and simony.
+Level 1: Basic explanation of change(s) Answer is presented in a straightforward account that demonstrates basic knowledge and understanding that is relevant to the question Students identify a basic narrative of change(s), which is relevant to the question.
+For example, William the Conqueror was religious and the Pope supported his claim to the throne of England.
+William brought monks from Normandy to run abbeys in England.
+Students either submit no evidence or fail to address the question 1-2 0 3-4 Question 04 requires students to produce an extended response.
 Students should demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.
-0 | 4 'During the Norman period, the main consequences of castle building were military'.
-How far does a study of Pevensey Castle support this statement?
+0 4 'The main consequence of the Norman Conquest in Yorkshire was the devastation of the countryside.'
+How far does a study of Yorkshire after the Norman Conquest support this statement?
 Explain your answer.

-You should refer to Pevensey Castle and your contextual knowledge.
+You should refer to Yorkshire after the Norman Conquest and your contextual knowledge.
 [16 marks] The indicative content is designed to exemplify the qualities expected at each level and is not a full exemplar answer.
 All historically relevant and valid answers should be credited.
 Target Explain and analyse historical events and periods studied using secondorder concepts (AO2:8) Demonstrate knowledge and understanding of the key features and characteristics of the period studied (AO1:8) To support their answer students could include aspects of the site such as: location, function, structure, design, people connected with the site, how the site reflects culture, values and fashions of the time and how the site links to important events and/or developments of the specified period.
 Level 4:

-Complex explanation of consequences leading to a sustained judgement Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question 13-16 Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
+Complex explanation of consequence leading to a sustained judgement Answer demonstrates a range of accurate and detailed knowledge and understanding that is relevant to the question 13-16 Answer demonstrates a complex, sustained line of reasoning which has a sharply-focused coherence and logical structure that is fully substantiated, with well-judged relevance.
 Extends Level 3.